scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 ### Requirements

-* You must create a peering between the virtual networks created for Ledger and Auditor services.
+* You must create 3 peering between 3 VPCs.

+### Recommendations

-* You must create a peering between the virtual network created for Ledger and Client SDK (application).
+* You should create Network Security Groups for Ledger and Auditor subnets.
-* You must create a peering between the virtual network created for Auditor and Client SDK (application).
+* You should restrict all access from the Auditor and Client except scalardl envoy LoadBalancer ports (50051 and 50052) in the Ledger Network Security Group.
+* You should restrict all access from the Ledger and Client except scalardl auditor envoy LoadBalancer ports (40051 and 40052) in the Auditor Network Security Group.

 ### Steps

-* Create the peering on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering) with the above requirements.
+* Create the peering between 3 VPCs on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
+* Create the network security groups on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/manage-network-security-group).

 ## Step 3.
 Install Scalar DL Auditor